lizmat/raku-all-modules/atweiden/mktxn/README.md

 #### txn.json

-txn.json contains the output of serializing the transaction journal to JSON.
+txn.json contains the output of serializing the accounting ledger to JSON.

 ```json
 [